 Dauer larvae have a tendency to remain motionless (Cassada and Russell, 1975; Gaglia and Kenyon, 2009) in either a rod-like or curved position (Gems et al., 1998, Lee et al., 2011).
 For a comparison of locomotion in dauers and L2/L3 larvae, see DBehaviorVID 1 and DBehaviorVID 2, respectively.
 Pharynx pumping also ceases in dauers.
 In these ways, dauer behavior is reminiscent of larval behaviors during the intermolt lethargus periods (Cassada and Russell, 1975).
 Mechanical stimuli, such as jarring the medium or touching the animal directly, induce an immediate and fast-paced locomotory response as the dauer flees the area (Cassada and Russell, 1975).
 This rapid locomotory response shows that the dauer’s body muscles are fully functional and that the tendency of dauers to lie motionless may reflect a shift in neuromuscular signaling, rather than a decline in muscle functional capacity.
 Curiously, conditions that alter the level of dopamine signaling (either up or down) can stimulate movement in dauer larvae, without altering baseline locomotion in adult animals (Gaglia and Kenyon, 2009).
 This evidence points to dopaminergic signaling as potential factor regulating locomotory behavior in the dauer.

 DBehaviorVID 1: Dauer larvae locomotory behaviors.
 Dauer larvae on an agar surface lie motionless for much of the time.
 One larva moving through the field demonstrates the characteristic exaggerated sinusoidal behavior.
 (Video Source: Mark Alkema, University of Massachusetts Medical School.)
-To open high resolution video in a separate page, click on video picture above or click here.
+To open high resolution video in a separate page click here.
 (Depending on connection speed, video may take several minutes to load.)

 DBehaviorVID 2: Non-dauer larvae locomotory behaviors.
 In contrast to the motionless tendency of dauer larvae, non-dauer larvae are observed to move nearly constantly in the presence of food.
 Feeding larvae may or may not cover large distances when locomotory.
 Source: Mark Alkema, University of Massachusetts Medical School.
-To open high resolution video in a separate page, click on video picture above or click here.
+To open high resolution video in a separate page, click here.
 (Depending on connection speed, video may take several minutes to load.)

 Dauers are sometimes observed performing a unique behavior called nictation.
 Nictating dauers have an erect posture, balancing on the end of their tails with their heads swaying in the air (Cassada and Russell, 1975) (DBehaviorFIG 1, DBehaviorVID 3, VID 4 and VID 5).
 Nictation behavior is specific to dauers and is not performed by directly-developing larvae or adults.
 On laboratory growth medium, C. elegans dauers are frequently found nictating upon filamentous structures, such as fungal hyphae, which commonly contaminate the agar growth medium.
 Dauers may also nictate as a mass, forming a structure resembling a waving stalk upon the substrate (DBehaviorVID 4) (Félix and Duveau, 2012).
 Controlled conditions for dauer nictation utilize artificial nictation substrates, such as medical cotton gauze and polydimethylsiloxane (PDMS)-based microfluidic structures (Lee et al., 2011).